digiscot/digiscot-website/pages/projects/sopwa.md

 ### Project description

-We are proposing to have a Drop-in sessions on Wednesday afternoons in the Lewis Retirement Centre where individuals or members of the various over 60s clubs can bring along their own equipment and be taught the basics of how to use it to keep in touch with friends and family.
+Tea and Technology workshops were successfully delivered at The Lewis Retirement Centre, Bayhead, Stornoway.
+The twelve week, Wednesday afternoon Drop-in sessions, ran from January to March 2016.
+With Fifty Eight people registering for the workshops.

+Individuals attending, brought their own equipment and were supported to learn as per their individual needs.
+This enabled new online social networks and to establish daily links with family and friends in other parts of the world.

+Individuals attending Tea and Technology developed new interests and an awareness of local facilities on Facebook, book marked local news sources and made new friends in the very sociable environment created at the workshops.

-Tea and biscuits on tap throughout the afternoon.
-The Centre is wheelchair accessible and has its own off road parking.
-The Drop-in sessions will be run by the Stormoway Old Peoples Welfare Association with some support from Cabraich.
-Fibre broadband will be available free.
-This is an innovative project because all other courses locally want to teach IT, not how to use an individual’s personal cell phone, ipad or whatever they use.
+The Centre being wheelchair accessible enabled several people with mobility issues to attend.
+The Drop-in sessions were run by the Stornoway Old Peoples Welfare Association, with support from Cabraich Community Arts www.cabraich.org.

+This was an innovative project because all other courses locally want to teach IT, not how to use an individual’s mobile phone, kindle, ipad or laptop.
+Tea and Technology enabled individuals to master their device to fulfil their own new technology ambitions.

 ### Planned project milestones